ajschumacher/ajschumacher.github.io/20150614-setting_up_the_nvidia_jetson_tk1/index.md

 Reboot and get full-screen majesty!

 In Ubuntu then I installed the [Jetson TK1 Development Pack](https://developer.nvidia.com/jetson-tk1-development-pack).
 This whole process takes at least enough time to eat some Thai food.

+After cleaning out the old record from `~/.ssh/known_hosts`, I was able to log in to a shiny new up-to-date Linux for Tegra install!